alphagov/forms/ADR/ADR005-use-shared-runner.md

 In this structure, each form has its own runner which serves each form to the end user.
 This:

-- Limit the impact if one form runner encounters an error
+- Limits the impact if one form runner encounters an error
 - Makes it more complicated to roll out updates to each runner as we scale
 - Requires us to run a server consistantly for all forms regardless of traffic, using up money + energy when not required

-### Multi tenant structure
+### Shared runner

 ```mermaid
 flowchart LR